 These furnaces are shipped with bottom closure panel installed in bottom return-air opening.
 This panel MUST be in place when only side return air is used.
-Where required by code, seal bottom closure to furnace with tape, mastic or other durable sealing method
+Where required by code, seal bottom closure to furnace with tape, mastic or other durable sealing method.

-NOTE: Side return-air openings can only be used in UPFLOW configurations.
-Do not use side return-air openings in DOWNFLOW or HORIZONTAL configurations.
-See Fig. 26, 27, and 28.
+NOTE: Side return-air openings can be used in UPFLOW and some HORIZONTAL configurations.
+Do not use side return-air openings in DOWNFLOW configuration.
+See Fig. 27, 28, and 29.